AMonoyios/Cliff-Jump/README.md

 # Cliff-Jump
 ---
+## ToDo
+- Scroll scene and spawn new tiles

-## TODO
+## OnGoing
 - Convert Pool to separate class
 - Add terrain tiles to pool
-- Scroll scene and spawn new tiles

-## DONE
+## Done
 - Spawn objects to fill width of screen regardless the size/scale
+- Implement a Promise system